 What you need will again depend on your business.
 But, it is worth spending to buy quality hardware that does a good job and will last for a long time.
 Even if you work as a blogger, it can be worth investing in a good laptop, camera and other photography equipment to help you to do your job quickly and professionally.

-Starting a business is exciting, and much easier if you’ve got money to spend.
+Starting a small business is exciting, and much easier if you’ve got money to spend.
 But, don’t get carried away.
 Before every expense, ask yourself if you really need it and if it will help your business in a worthwhile way.